OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the worst case.

+   decision problem
+      A problem whose output is either "YES" or "NO".

    degree
       In :term:`graph` terminology, the degree for a :term:`vertex` is its number of :term:`neighbors <neighbor>`.
+      In a :term:`directed graph`, the :term:`in degree` is the number of edges directed into the vertex, and the :term:`out degree` is the number of edges directed out of the vertex.
       In :term:`tree` terminology, the degree for a :term:`node` is its number of :term:`children <child>`.

+   delegation mental model for recursion
+      A way of thinking about the process of :term:`recursion`.
+      The recursive function "delegates" most of the work when it makes the recursive call.
+      The advantage of the delegation mental model for recursion is that you don't need to think about how the delegated task is performed.
+      It just gets done.

    dense graph
       A :term:`graph` where the actual number of :term:`edges <edge>`